http4k/http4k/src/docs/guide/reference/json/index.md

 **A.** `Body.auto` is an extension method which is declared on the parent singleton `object` for each of the message libraries that supports auto-marshalling - eg. `Jackson`, `Gson`, `Moshi` and `Xml`.
 All of these objects are declared in the same package, so you need to add an import similar to:
 `import org.http4k.format.Jackson.auto`

-**Q. Using Jackson, the Data class auto-marshalling is not working correctly when my JSON fields start with capital letters**
+**Q. Jackson: The Data class auto-marshalling is not working correctly when my JSON fields start with capital letters**

 **A.** Because of the way in which the Jackson library works, uppercase field names are NOT supported.
 Either switch out to use `http4k-format-gson` (which has the same API), or annotate your Data class with `@JsonNaming(PropertyNamingStrategy.UpperCamelCaseStrategy.class)` or the fields with `@JsonAlias` or to get it work correctly.

-**Q. Using Jackson, Boolean properties with names starting with "is" do not marshall properly**
+**Q. Jackson: Boolean properties with names starting with "is" do not marshall properly**

 **A.** This is due to the way in which the Jackson `ObjectMapper` is configured.
 Annotation of the fields in question should help, or using `ObjectMapper.disable(MapperFeature.AUTO_DETECT_IS_GETTERS)`

-**Q. Using Gson, the data class auto-marshalling does not fail when a null is populated in a Kotlin non-nullable field**

-**A.** This happens because http4k uses straight GSON demarshalling, of JVM objects with no-Kotlin library in the mix.
-The nullability generally gets checked at compile-type and the lack of a Kotlin sanity check library exposes this flaw.
-No current fix - apart from to use the Jackson demarshalling instead!

-**Q. Declared with `Body.auto<List<XXX>>().toLens()`, my auto-marshalled List doesn't extract properly!**
+**Q. Moshi: Declared with `Body.auto<List<XXX>>().toLens()`, my auto-marshalled List doesn't extract properly!**

 **A.** This occurs in Moshi when serialising bare lists to/from JSON and is to do with the underlying library being lazy in deserialising objects (using LinkedHashTreeMap) ()).
 Use `Body.auto<Array<MyIntWrapper>>().toLens()` instead.
 Yes, it's annoying but we haven't found a way to turn if off.

-**Q. Using Kotlin serialization, the standard mappings are not working on my data classes.**
+**Q. Kotlin Serialization: the standard mappings are not working on my data classes.**

 **A.** This happens because http4k adds the standard mappings to Kotlin serialization as contextual serializers.
 This can be solved by marking the fields as `@Contextual`.

+**Q. Gson: the data class auto-marshalling does not fail when a null is populated in a Kotlin non-nullable field**

+**A.** This happens because http4k uses straight GSON demarshalling, of JVM objects with no-Kotlin library in the mix.
+The nullability generally gets checked at compile-type and the lack of a Kotlin sanity check library exposes this flaw.
+No current fix - apart from to use the Jackson demarshalling instead!

 This can be demonstrated by the following, where you can see that the output of the auto-unmarshalling a naked JSON is NOT the same as a native Kotlin list of objects.
 This can make tests break as the unmarshalled list is NOT equal to the native list.